Blooming Gel Is The Nail Trend You're About To See Everywhere

 What are some blooming gel nail art trends?

 Although it looks complex, blooming gel's nifty formula makes it pretty easy to achieve.
 Once a base shade has been painted and cured, your nail tech will carefully apply the clear blooming gel over the top.
-Before curing, they'll start to create the croc shape (typically in a lighter shade than the base coat colour) using a small brush.
-You'll soon see that the small, painted-on lines will disperse into splodgier shapes, which then form a crocodile or snake print design.
+Before curing, they'll start to create the croc shape (typically in a lighter shade than the base coat color) using a small brush.
+You'll soon see that the small, painted-on lines will disperse into blotchier shapes, which then form a crocodile or snake-print design.
 The nails are cured and a super shiny top coat is added.
 Take inspo from this design by Gelly Bean Nails on Instagram, or this one by Lord of The Nails_.

+Then there's aura nails.
+Beedassy explains that the aura trend is like mood rings for your nails: it's all about expressing our emotions and the aura that surrounds us.
+"Although aura nails have been around for awhile, it doesn’t seem to have really hit the mainstream salons just yet," she says, noting that the trend is predicted to really take off in 2023.

 Advertisement

-Then there's aura nails.
-Zahra explains that the aura trend is like mood rings for your nails: it's all about expressing our emotions and the aura that surrounds us.
-"Although aura nails have been around for a while, it doesn’t seem to have really hit the mainstream salons just yet," she says, noting that the trend is predicted to really take off in 2023.

-"The colours picked are often determined by the colours of our own aura but you can also use any colour you're feeling at the time," says Zahra.
-Over a layer of wet blooming gel and using a dotting tool, Zahra usually places a large or small (depending on what you fancy) blob of colour onto the nail, which then spreads out to form a gradient effect.
-"Layering multiple colours can make for some really bold designs," Zahra adds.
+"The colors picked are often determined by the colors of our own aura — but you can also use any color you're feeling at the time," says Beedassy.
+Over a layer of wet blooming gel and using a dotting tool, Beedassy usually places a large or small (depending on what you fancy) blob of color onto the nail, which then spreads out to form a gradient effect.
+"Layering multiple colors can make for some really bold designs," Beedassy adds.

 Advertisement